Swing Away!

 ><><><><><><><><><><><><

 Swing away those thoughts that don’t reflect happiness to you and take back control of your life.
 What we think, we become.
 Think good thoughts about yourself.
 Ask yourself those questions.
 They bring awareness and are so revealing and helpful.
 At least, to me, it is.
 I think I’m on the right track because it’s making me feel better.
 That’s why I’m sharing this stuff.
-I want everyone to feel better, too.
+I want others to feel better, too.

 Take a chance to live in the present moment and see where it leads you.
 If you can’t stand it and want to dwell in the past or worry about the future, ask yourself why.
 Once you answer that honestly, you’ll figure it out.
 We all have free will.